25 Jun Causes of Infertility

 Anyone reading this is probably well aware of the main causes of infertility according to Western medicine.
 These include age, tube disorders, endometriosis, PCOS, fibroids and pelvic inflammatory disease.

 But what are the main causes from a Chinese medicine perspective?

 Some are similar to Western medicine but with identified causes.
 And others are very specific to Chinese medicine, which looks at your fertility more holistically.

 This is an extremely common problem.
 Most women are too cold.
 This can be caused by a history of too much cold food and drink, walking barefoot on cold floors, wearing clothes with the mid-drift exposed, working in cold conditions or just being born that way.

 To conceive, your uterus must be warm with a healthy lining and good blood flow.
 When you think about it, generally things don’t grow well in the cold.
-Chinese medicine uses acupuncture and Chinese herbs to warm your uterus up to improve your ability to conceive.
+Chinese medicine uses acupuncture and specific foods to warm your uterus up to improve your ability to conceive.

 How do you know if you’re too cold?
 If your oral temperature is below 36.4 degrees, or if your lower abdomen feels colder than your upper abdomen or if you just feel flat out cold all the time then you are probably too cold.

 In Chinese medicine your Kidneys are the source of your reproductive and fertility strength.
 Strong Kidney function = strong fertility.
 Weak Kidney function – weak fertility.

 Age definitely affects your Kidney function.
 The older you get, the weaker your Kidney function becomes.
 Working too hard also depletes your Kidney.